RiazSamir/Adversary-Simulation-Detection-Lab/README.md

     - Finance
     - IT
     - Sales
-  - Created three test users and assigned each to an OU (*Figure 4*):
+  - Created three test users and assigned each to an OU (*Figure 4*).:
     - Fin → Finance OU
     - Ian → IT OU
     - Sally → Sales OU
   - Created a dedicated GPO for auditing following [Microsoft’s best practices](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations?tabs=winclient).
 This is essential because a standard Windows system does not log key security events such as credential validation, Kerberos authentication, and account logon events by default.
     - Process Creation (Event ID 4688) is an important audit event.
 To make it useful, you must enable “Include command line in process creation events”, which adds command-line telemetry to Event 4688.
-This allows us to see exactly which commands were executed (*Figure 5*).
+This allows us to see exactly which commands were executed (*Figure 5*)..
   - Besides the recommended audit policies I had also enabled "**PowerShell Script Block Logging**" (Event ID 4104) to log usage of powershell.

-**Active Direcotry Screenshots**
+**Active Directory Screenshots**

 <p align="center">
   <img width="500" height="200" alt="image" src="https://github.com/user-attachments/assets/f0de671e-3f62-4686-b308-63cfc4ace9a0" />